Data Challenge Overview

 For any questions, please read the FAQs, or ask them via the Slack channel.

-• Expressions of Interest must be submitted by midnight Eastern Time on 30-June-2023 (Note: Timeline extended from May 11).
+• Expressions of Interest must be submitted by midnight Eastern Time on July 28, 2024

 • Teams must comprise of at least 2 and a maximum of 5 team members